 Get quotes from other car insurance companies

-One of the best things drivers can do after receiving a speeding ticket is begin researching rates from other providers in the region.
-An existing carrier may not be the most affordable option.
-The table below illustrates what the most popular carriers in Illinois typically charge their policyholders after they receive a speeding ticket:
+One of the best things drivers can do after receiving a speeding ticket is to begin researching rates from other providers in the region.
+Their existing carrier may not be the most affordable option.
+The table below illustrates how much the most popular carriers in Illinois typically charge policyholders after they receive a speeding ticket:

 Average annual full coverage premium by company